dbybanez/100-days-of-code/r1-log.md

 ### R1D19
 Working on the Run Test function.
 How do you pass values from one sibling component to another sibling component? https://github.com/dbybanez/dbs-webapp

+### R1D20
+Still working on the Run Test function.
+Can't figure out how to pass a data from one component to another after after receiving a data from another component. https://github.com/dbybanez/dbs-webapp